-Rachel assists taxpayers (individuals, closely-held businesses, including pass-through entities, and large multi-state corporate taxpayers, including Fortune 500 companies) in a wide range of state tax matters; developing innovative strategies for addressing these state tax issues in a cost effective and efficient manner.
-Rachel’s experience includes managing state tax audits and representing taxpayers in controversies; conducting due diligence and advising on related state tax structuring issues in merger and acquisition transactions; monitoring state tax legislation and assisting taxpayers with evaluating the impact of state tax legislative proposals and changes; consulting on day to day state tax issues, compliance and planning; counseling clients on state tax nexus issues, for both income and franchise taxes and sales and use taxes; and representing taxpayers in negotiating and completing voluntary disclosure agreements with state tax agencies.
+Rachel assists taxpayers (individuals, closely-held businesses, including pass-through entities, and large multi-state corporate taxpayers, including Fortune 500 companies) in a wide range of state tax matters and related federal matters; developing innovative strategies for addressing federal and state tax issues in a cost effective and efficient manner.
+Rachel’s experience includes managing state tax audits and representing taxpayers in controversies; conducting due diligence and advising on related state tax structuring issues in merger and acquisition transactions; monitoring federal and state tax legislation and assisting taxpayers with evaluating the impact of federal and state tax legislative proposals and changes including the Inflation Reduction Act; consulting on day to day state tax issues, compliance and planning; counseling clients on state tax nexus issues, for both income and franchise taxes and sales and use taxes; and representing taxpayers in negotiating and completing voluntary disclosure agreements with state tax agencies.

 Rachel advises taxpayers on state tax issues involving all categories of state and local taxes including corporate income, franchise, personal income, sales and use, gross receipts, withholding and other payroll taxes, property, and public utilities taxes, as well as, economic development matters and unclaimed property.